ProjectFairnessLabs/PF-MenuAPI/README.md

 ## Copyright / License

-Copyright © Tom Grobbe 2018-2021.
+Copyright © Tom Grobbe 2018-2021, Project Fairness Labs 2022-2023.

-MenuAPI is a free resource, using a custom license.
+PF-MenuAPI is a free resource, using a custom license as used in the original MenuAPI.
 Conditions are listed below.

 ### You are allowed to